fsoubelet/dotfiles/README.md

 # Dotfiles

-This folder contains my dotfiles, used on a mac currently running macOS Sierra (10.12).
+This folder contains my dotfiles, used on a mac currently running macOS Mojave (10.14.1).

 ## Package overview

 This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
-These includes OS defaults and terminal profile as well as shell, git, editors and package manager configurations.
+These include OS defaults and terminal profile as well as shell, git, editors and package manager configurations.
 An installation script is included to automatically implement them on a fresh new macOS machine.

 The `install.sh` script will install some needed software and setup configuration files.
 Here's some of the core software in my configuration: